Come grow with us in the US in Thailand in China in Korea in the Philippines in Taiwan in Hong Kong

 Initiative to Significantly Effect Low Risk Imported Devices

-On March 25, 2021, a notification was released specifying 19 more devices belonging to categories such as gloves, syringes, orthopedic products, x-ray machines, etc. that only local manufacturers could bid on.
-This means that 154 total products will have preference to be locally manufactured, making entry into the Indian market more complicated for Class I foreign medical device manufacturers.
+On March 25, 2021, a notification was released by the Department of Pharmaceuticals (DoP) advising public hospitals in India to purchase specific product categories only from local manufacturers.
+The notification listed 19 more device categories such as gloves, syringes, orthopedic products, x-ray machines, and more.
+This means that local manufacturers will now be given priority on 154 total product categories, making entry into the Indian market more complicated for Class I foreign medical device manufacturers.
 Currently, the majority of imports come from the U.S. and China, but this move aims to put India on equal grounds.
 As the Business Standard article states, the government expects this initiative to reduce foreign imports by RS 4,000 crore which equates to US$521 million (Note: 1,000 Crore = 10 billion Rupees and ~US$130 million).

-India’s Effort to Encourage Local Medical Device Production
+India’s Effort to Boost Local Manufacturers in India

 This new announcement comes on the heels of multiple government endeavors to boost the local medical device manufacturing industry.
 Last summer, India’s chemical minister announced plans to encourage local manufacturing of drugs and medical devices to reduce reliance on foreign imports, especially from China.
 According to a Reuter’s article, “India, often called ‘pharmacy of the world’, has a robust $40 billion pharmaceutical sector that is seen as a reliable supplier of generic drugs.
 But it is reliant on China for around 70% of active pharmaceutical ingredients, or raw materials, which are often cheaper to import than make.”
 Furthermore, according to Sadananda Gowda, the federal minister for chemicals and fertilizers, “around 86% of materials used to make medical devices are imported.”